Paddy Martinez: Personal life

-Martinez was born in the village of Pinedale, New Mexico.
-He and his wife Mary had 14 children.
+Martinez was born in the village of Haystack, New Mexico.
+He and his wife Flora had 14 children.

 Martinez, a Navajo of Mexican descent, and a native New Mexican, became famous for his discovery.
 He was the subject of feature articles in Time, Life, True West and Reader's Digest magazines.
 Martinez was fluent in the Navajo, Laguna (Keresan), Spanish and English languages.
 He was a medicine man and a leader in his community.

 Martinez also worked as a law officer on the Navajo reservation, ran a mountain sheep camp and worked as a labor recruiter for carrot farms.

 His tombstone at Grants Memorial Cemetery simply reads, "Paddy Martinez 1881 - 1969 Uranium Pioneer."
-His grave is nearby Paddy Martinez Park, where children play.
+His grave is near Paddy Martinez Park, where children play.

 Legacy

 Martinez was inducted into the National Mining Hall of Fame in 1992.